NO MORE LATE FINES.

-While we are eliminating late fines, the Library will still charge fees for lost or damaged materials.
+While we have eliminate late fines, the Library will still charge fees for lost or damaged materials.
 These fees are necessary to buy replacement books, CDs, or DVDs in the Library’s collection so other patrons may use them.
 However, the Library has changed the maximum fees charged on some lost/damaged items, and you no longer will be blocked from using certain Library resources.

-Under the new policy, when a user has incurred $45 worth of lost or damaged books, CDs, or DVDs, their account is blocked.
+Under our policy, when a user has incurred $45 worth of lost or damaged books, CDs, or DVDs, their account is blocked.
 That person then cannot borrow any additional physical materials.
 The account is unblocked when the items are returned or the lost book fees are paid.

 Previously, if patrons maxed out on lost/damaged item fees, they were unable to use the Library’s public computers.
 But that’s no longer the case.